EmployeeIssues.comU.S. Employee Rights in Plain English

 • Caring for sick, disabled or elderly family members

-There is no "Family Responsibility Discrimination Law" per se, that specifically outlaws FRD at the Federal level.
+There is neither a "Family Responsibility Discrimination Law" nor "Caregiver Discrimination Law" per se, that specifically outlaws FRD at the Federal level.
 Additionally, only Alaska and the District of Columbia have passed local laws that specifically outlaw FRD, according to the EEOC at this writing.

 However, there are 17 different statutory theories under which FRD charges and lawsuits have been filed, according the EEOC.
-Prime examples of the Federal laws on which such theories were based, are listed below.
+Prime examples of the Federal laws upon which such theories were based are listed below.

-Because FRD-related charges and lawsuits against employers are increasing, the EEOC issued guidelines in May 2007 to compensate for the absence of specific, family responsibility discrimination laws at the state and Federal levels.
+Because FRD-related charges and lawsuits against employers are increasing, the EEOC issued guidelines in May 2007 to compensate for the absence of specific, family responsibility discrimination laws or caregiver discrimination laws at the state and Federal levels.
 The guidelines are entitled "Enforcement Guidance: Unlawful Disparate Treatment of Workers with Caregiving Responsibilities".

-If you reasonably believe that your employer or one of its representatives is guilty of family responsibility discrimination against you, then you may attempt to gain relief by filing a charge directly with the EEOC or a state equivalent, or through your lawyer or another representative.
+If you reasonably believe that your employer or one of its representatives is guilty of family responsibility discrimination or caregiver discrimination against you, then you may attempt to gain relief by filing a charge directly with the EEOC or a state equivalent.
+You may file the charge yourself or ask your lawyer or another representative to do it for you.

 Whether you choose to file a charge or consult a lawyer first, don't wait too long, as a statute of limitations applies for taking legal action.
 You or your representative must file a charge with the EEOC in order to later file a lawsuit, if the EEOC doesn't file one on your behalf.

-Your employer may not retaliate against you or your representative for filing a family responsibility discrimination charge or lawsuit, or for participating in related proceedings.
+Your employer may not retaliate against you or your representative for filing a family responsibility discrimination or caregiver discrimination charge or lawsuit, or for participating in related proceedings.
 Witnesses, such as coworkers, who testify on your behalf are also protected from retaliation.

 Search Tips